marinaesca/solace-interview/DISCUSSION.md

 - To start I am going to use the default list of returned advocates while I do an read through of the codebase, and prelimiary functionality play through with the app.
 Then I will configure the database and see what further bugs and info I run into.
 - Added a type for Advocate (based on the schema), and added typing to the useStates.
+- Search: I changed the logic for years of experience to be GTE for a user experience that makes more sense.
+I also split the search against all fields except specialities to happen first, and early return if we get a match.
+Then we filter based on the sub array of specialties.
+This is for better performance, to avoid iterating over each advocate's list of specialities each time we search.

 ---